martdegraaf/martdegraaf.github.io/src/blog/content/waf_in_action.md

   hiddenInSingle: true # hide on single page
 ---

-Thank you for attending my session "Azure Web Application Firewall in ACTION!" at 4Dotnet's Move Up event on 6 november 2025!
+Thank you for attending my session "Azure Web Application Firewall in ACTION!" at 4Dotnet's Move Up event on 6 november 2025 or devNetNoord on 20 November 2025!

 ## Web Application Firewall 🔥 (WAF) related Blog posts